Mixed Breed Dogs

 About the Shollie

-The Shollie is a very large mixed breed dogs known for its balanced nature and highly intelligent mind.
-Better suited to homes with space, the Shollie is best matched with experienced owners.
+The Shollie is a cross between the German Shepherd Dog and Rough Collie.
+The Shollie is a large mixed breed dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, better suited to homes with outdoor space, the Shollie is best matched with experienced owners.
 Typically standing 21 to 29 inches and weighing 70 to 80 pounds, this breed has a life expectancy of 13 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Shollie brings a distinct combination of traits that sets it apart.
 The Shollie is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Shollie loves being close to its people and forms strong bonds with every member of the household.